rChrisb/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 if the node does not exist, return NULL
 ----------------------------------------
 ### <p align=center>`6.
 Sum list`</p>
+Write a function that returns the sum of all the data (n) of a dlistint_t linked list.

+Prototype: int sum_dlistint(dlistint_t *head);
+if the list is empty, return 0
 ----------------------------------------
 ### <p align=center>`7.
 Insert at index`</p>
 ----------------------------------------